passlab/pinsight/test/README.md

 Currently, we provide the following examples:

+ - `hello`  :: The classical hello world example in OpenMP
  - `jacobi` :: A finite difference solver, using the Jacobi iterative method.
  - `lulesh` :: A hydrodynamics modeling/simulation application, intended to be behaviorally similar to applications in the field.